 When starting a business, uncertainty is inevitable.
 Dealing with this is a matter of managing how this uncertainty impacts you and your health.
 Starting a business can be an anxiety-inducing experience, but doing your research and having a plan can help mitigate those feelings of anxiety.

-Dealing with uncertainty also means learning from your mistakes and what to do differently and there will definitely be some mistakes.
+Dealing with uncertainty also means learning from your mistakes — and there will definitely be some mistakes.
 That’s just part of the learning curve!
 Remember, you can’t forecast for everything and plans are never set in stone.
 Be flexible and always have a backup plan.